Content from Introduction

 If you can’t shift your computation spatially to another region, another option you have is to shift to another time.
 Perhaps later in the day or night when it’s sunnier or windier and, therefore, the carbon intensity is lower.
 This is called temporal demand shifting.
 We can predict future carbon intensity reasonably well through advances in weather forecasting.

-Some of the biggest technology companies have recognised the importance of carbon awareness and are using advanced modeling techniques to implement demand shifting.
+Some of the large technology companies have recognised the importance of carbon awareness and are using advanced modeling techniques to implement demand shifting.

 Demand shaping